HarshJoshiIIITV/Payeasy_Wallet_DBMS/README.md

 # Payeasy_Wallet_DBMS

-- A online wallet in which you can Recharge , Transfer , Add money to your wallet.
+- Database for a online payeasy_wallet  in which you can Recharge your/someone's wallet , Transfer to someone's wallet , Add money to your wallet.